Ebola Fast Facts

 December 2002-April 2003 - An EBOV outbreak in Republic of the Congo results in 143 reported cases and 128 deaths.

 2007 - An EBOV outbreak occurs in the Democratic Republic of the Congo (DRC), 187 of the 264 cases reported result in death.
-In late 2007, an outbreak in Uganda leads to 37 deaths.
-149 cases were reported.
+In late 2007, an outbreak in Uganda leads to 37 deaths, with 149 cases reported in total.

 November 2008 - The Ebola-Reston virus (RESTV) is detected in five humans in the Philippines.
 They are workers on a pig farm and slaughterhouse and suffer no symptoms.

-August 26, 2014 - The Ministry of Health in the Democratic Republic of the Congo notifies the World Health Organization of an Ebola outbreak in the country.
+August 26, 2014-November 2014 - The Ministry of Health in the Democratic Republic of the Congo notifies the World Health Organization of an Ebola outbreak in the country.
 It is the seventh outbreak in the country since 1976, when the virus was first identified near the Ebola river.
 The outbreak is not related to the ongoing outbreak in Guinea, Liberia, Nigeria and Sierra Leone.
+A total of 66 cases are reported, which result in 49 deaths.

 July 31, 2015 - The CDC announces that a newly developed Ebola vaccine is "highly effective" and could help prevent its spread in the current and future outbreaks.